dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 because file goes to s3, that might suit us for files anyway, easily.  we might be able to hook that one directly ? so hauling in chats as context might be hard ? repopulating the db based on git might be hard ?

+to intercept at the app level, we would have to intercept everything in the src/services dir or intercept at the fetch level, but then making an api compatible backend in huge.